dune73/test-4/tutorial-7/README.md

 ```
 $> egrep -o "[0-9-]+ [0-9-]+$" tutorial-5-example-access.log | cut -d\  -f1 | sucs
-      1 21
-      2 41
+      3 10
-      8 5
+      5 3
-     11 2
+      6 2
-     17 3
-     41 -
+     55 5
-   9920 0
+   9931 0
 $> egrep -o "[0-9-]+$" tutorial-5-example-access.log | sucs
-     41 -
-   9959 0
+  10000 0
 ```

 The first command line reads the inbound *anomaly score*.
 It’s the second-to-last value in the *access log line*.
 We take the two last values (*egrep*) and then *cut* the first one out.
 We then sort the results using the familiar *sucs* alias.
 The outbound *anomaly score* is the last value in the *log line*.
 This is why there is no *cut* command on the second command line.

-The results give us an idea of the situation: The vast majority of requests pass the *ModSecurity module* with no rule violation: 9920 requests with score 0.
-80 requests violated one or more rules.
+The results give us an idea of the situation: The vast majority of requests pass the *ModSecurity module* with no rule violation: 9931 requests with score 0.
+69 requests violated one or more rules.
 This is not a standard situation for the Core Rules.
 In fact, I provoked additional false alarms to give us something to look at.
 The Core Rule Set is so optimized these days that you need a lot of traffic to get a reasonable amount of alerts - or you need to raise the paranoia level very high on a non-tuned system.

-A score of 41 appears twice, corresponding to a high number of serious rule infractions.
-This is very common in practice, where a serious SQL injection attempt sets off a series of alarms.
-In 41 cases, we didn’t get any score for the server’s responses.
-These are log entries of empty requests in which a connection with the client was established, but no request was made.
-We have taken this possibility into account in the regular expression using *egrep* and are also taking into account the default value, "-".
-Besides these empty entries, nothing else is conspicuous at all.
-This is typical, if a bit high.
-In all likelihood, we will be seeing a fair number of violations from the requests and very few alarms from the responses.
+A score of 10 appears three times, corresponding to two violations in the same request (most rules score 5 points when violated), which is fairly standard in practice.
+In all likelihood, we will be seeing a fair number of violations from the requests and very few alarms from the responses; 0 in our example above.

 But this still doesn’t give us the right idea about the *tuning steps* that would be needed to run this install smoothly.
 To present this information in a suitable form, I have prepared a ruby script that analyzes *anomaly scores*.
 You can download the script here: [modsec-positive-stats.rb](https://www.netnea.com/files/modsec-positive-stats.rb) and place it in your private _bin_ directory (You might have to install the _ruby_ package to get it working).
 It takes the two anomaly scores as input and we need to separate them with a semicolon in order to pipe them into the script.
 We can do this like this: